MilesLitteral/wraylib3d/README.md

 *  lambdacube-metal requires mtlpp:https://github.com/MilesLitteral/mtlpp
 *  Note if you wish to test the WebAssembly module you will need wasmtime installed on your machine: https://wasmtime.dev/

-## How would exported games look in terms of exported filesystems?
+## How would exported games look in terms of exported filesystems?*
+   * = There is a possibility for CMake support, this has to be explored as it could also be the answer for generating vcprojs or xcprojs

    ```Windows:
    NSIS (Standard)
    C:/WRL/Games/<YourGame>